Hbondini/hb_dfab/content/blog/02-filament-winder-build.md

 ---

 ## 2. The "Brain": Klipper & Electronics
 Most DIY winders use Arduino (Marlin).
-I chose **Klipper** because of its ability to handle high-speed kinematics.
-Winding non-cylindrical shapes requires rapid acceleration changes, and Klipper's "Input Shaping" helps smooth out the vibration.
+I chose **Klipper** because of its ability to handle high-speed kinematics as well as its easy to use ui.

 <video width="100%" controls muted playsinline>
   <source src="/images/winder/winder-wide.mov" type="video/mp4">